S p A c E

 The second level consists of a progress bar and a snippet from the first film ever made, ‘L'Arrivée d'un train en gare de La Ciotat’ by the Lumière brothers.

-Next, let's discuss the relationship between the progress bar and ‘L'Arrivée d'un train en gare de La Ciotat’.
 This level explores the concept of the progress bar as a vehicle.
 The way it loads a game is similar to the function of many modern means of transport.
-Consider how, we use fast travel or move between save points in games—doesn't it feel like taking the subway, a train, or a plane?
+Consider how we use fast travel in games, it feel the same as we take the subway or a plane.
 In such vehicles, people focus more on the speed of reaching their destination than on experiencing the space they pass through.
 In contrast, riding a horse or bike offers a deeper spatial experience.
 Trains and planes are typical examples of 'non-places.'
-In games, the UI space often serves a similar function, as if it were also a 'non-place.'
-Another intriguing point: trains bear a strong resemblance to progress bars in their physical form.
+In games, the UI space often serves a similar function.
+Trains are also a strong resemblance to progress bars in their physical form.

 Level 3

-This level requires players to repeatedly press the spacebar to "trigger bugs" and enter the Demon’s Negative Space.
-It's inspired by montage techniques in film, showcasing a series of meta-elements: game engines, virtual cameras, and Cartesian coordinates.
+This level requires players to repeatedly press the spacebar to "trigger bugs" and enter the Demon’s Negative Space, showing a series of meta-elements: game engines, virtual cameras, and Cartesian coordinates.
 Unlike films that achieve montage by pointing the camera at different objects, here we change the background directly while keeping the virtual camera stationary.
 This reminds me of how early animators separated the background from the foreground characters.

 Level 4

-In this level, you encounter a Demon—the last enemy hunting by ‘the player’.
+In this level, players encounter a Demon—the last enemy hunting by ‘the player’.
 The Demon has long lost its vigor and wishes to remain in the Negative Space.
 In games, Negative Space refers to the unoccupied spaces within or around objects.
-We want to say sth about traditional game narratives by constructing a world shattered by the player’s aggression.
-Through the friendly Demon, we hint at a simple truth: the reason players can harm creatures in games is purely because their character has the right type of collider.
-If a player, after playing this level, ever hesitates and wonders, "Are there creatures I didn’t kill hiding in the Negative Space?" then we’ve achieved our goal.
+We want to say sth about traditional game narratives by building a world shattered by the player’s aggression.

 Level 5

-In this level, the world suddenly transforms into 3D, and players must find the correct “Door” among 3D model and images.
-This level reminds me of ‘This Is Not a Pipe’ or Joseph Kosuth's ‘One and Three Chairs’.
-Here, players can think about the illusion of perspective in games and the computer graphics.
-From the development of perspective algorithms in the 1960s to the simulation of shadows, reflections, and textures in the 1970s, and finally, to modern game engines like Unreal and movie special effects, computer-generated imagery has become increasingly realistic.
-Yet, no matter how photolike these images are, the virtual spaces they create remain entirely disconnected from reality—they are merely pixels.
+In this level, the world transforms into 3D, and players must find the correct “Door” among 3D model and images.
+From the development of perspective algorithms in the 1960s to the simulation of shadows, reflections, and textures in the 1970s, and finally, to modern game engines and movie special effects, CGI has become increasingly realistic.
+Yet, no matter how photolike these images are, the spaces they create are still pixels.

 Level 6

-Similar to Level 4, this level introduces an old lady who enters the BOSS scene after 'the player' defeats the boss.
+Similar to Level 4, this level introduces an old lady who enters the BOSS room after 'the player' defeats the boss.
 She reflects on her relationship with computers.
-This level explores what happens when cultural forms like film and literature are digitized and processed.
-How do they transform both the field of computer science and themselves?
-Furthermore, what happens when "space" itself is digitized, as seen in modeling software, architecture, or the clay figures within games?
+We want to explore what would happen when cultural forms like film and literature are digitized and what happens when "space" itself is digitized.

 Final Level

-This level showed a video with myself appearing on screen.
-Here, the player doesn't need to achieve any objectives or interact with anything explicitly.
-However, it involves a unique form of interaction that can only be achieved through coding: exposing the player’s desktop and activating their webcam.
+The last level involves a form of interaction that can only be achieved through software: exposing the player’s desktop and activating their webcam.
 For me, the final level is a true horror story—my computer, in a sudden moment, turns to me and asks: Who are you?
 And who am I?

 Credits